Dillendorf

-Dillendorf is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Rhein-Hunsrück-Kreis (district) in Rhineland-Palatinate, Germany.
+Dillendorf (/de/) is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Rhein-Hunsrück-Kreis (district) in Rhineland-Palatinate, Germany.
 It belongs to the Verbandsgemeinde of Kirchberg, whose seat is in the like-named town.

 Geography

 Location

 The municipality lies in the central Hunsrück in the Kyrbach valley at a mean elevation of 340 m above sea level.
 The historic Via Ausonia (or Ausoniusstraße in German) runs through Dillendorf.

 Constituent communities

 Dillendorf’s Ortsteile are the outlying village of Liederbach and the main village, also called Dillendorf.

 History

 There are more than 80 barrows along the Via Ausonia, and there have been quite a few archaeological finds from Late La Tène times along with gold coins left by the Celts.
 Clay pots from Roman times were also unearthed when the outlying village of Liederbach was being built.

 On 19 September 1338, Dillendorf had its first documentary mention in a document of enfeoffment from the Count of Sponheim-Starkenburg and his wife Mechthild to Archbishop Baldwin of Trier for proven goodwill.
 In 1434, Dillendorf was named once again in a document of confirmation from the Margraves of Baden and Veldenz as Counts of Sponheim about their Electoral-Trier fief.
 Beginning in 1794, Dillendorf lay under French rule.
 In 1815 it was assigned to the Kingdom of Prussia at the Congress of Vienna.
 Since 1946, it has been part of the then newly founded state of Rhineland-Palatinate.